jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 through the program with [pdb](TODO).
 From there, it became clear that `system76-firmware` is trying to show a modal, but can't find the display name, so it [exits silently](TODO).
-It's reading the display name from `who`, which is odd, since I'd think it'd just check `DISPLAY`, so I just edited the source to just return `:0`, which is the value of `echo $DISPLAY` in my X session.
-Looks like this is just an assumption made on System76's part.
+It's reading the display name from `who`, which is odd, since I'd think it'd just check `DISPLAY`, so I edited the source to just return `":0"`, which is the value of `echo $DISPLAY` in my X session.
+This could be because I'm running [i3-wm](TODO) and not GNOME or KDE, but it's an assumption made on System76's part either way.

 For the file: `/usr/lib/python3.6/site-packages/system76driver/firmware.py`
 ```diff